vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Review the email received for details such as what to carry, when to arrive.

+## Calendar reminders and other preparation

-* (local IM post / mark-on-calendar) Add the vaccine appointment to the calendar, with the calendar event starting 2.5 hours prior to the appointment time and ending 2.5 hours after the appointment time.
+### (local IM post / mark-on-calendar) Add the vaccine appointment to the calendar

+The calendar event should start 2.5 hours prior to the appointment time and end 2.5 hours after the appointment time.
 Invite my work email address as well so that the time range shows as blocked on the work calendar as well.

 The actual appointment time should be noted in the calendar event.
 I should aim to arrive at the location about 10 minutes prior to the reporting time (which is generally 15 minutes prior to the appointment, so in total it's 25 minutes prior to the appointment).

-## Calendar reminders and other preparation

-Add the following calendar reminders.

 ### ASAP after the appointment date and time are confirmed